 - the thermostat’s display won’t light up and unresponsive (you may also observe a blinking red or green light above the display)

 - the thermostat can’t control the corresponding heating and cooling system(s)

-PLEASE READ: Do not try to restart your thermostat while it’s still connected to a computer for charging.
-(They didn’t go into detail why, but if Nest says don’t do it, LISTEN TO THEM.)
+PLEASE READ: Do not try to manually restart your thermostat while it’s still connected to a computer for charging.
+(They didn’t go into detail why, but if Nest says don’t do it, DO NOT DO IT.)

-After about 10 minutes of charging, unplug the Nest Thermostat from the USB charger.
-If the component has turned on while plugged in, turn it off and then turn it back on again, manually restarting the thermostat.
-Once it has fully restarted, plug it back in to reach full charge.
-After another 60 minutes of charging, detach the Nest Thermostat and restore it to its base.
+After about 10 minutes of charging, detach the Nest Thermostat from the USB charger.
+If the component has turned on while plugged in, turn it off and then turn it back on again, manually restarting the system.
+Once it has fully restarted, plug it back in to complete charging.
+After about 60 minutes of charging, detach the Nest Thermostat and restore it to its base.

-You should be good to go and this point, but again, for more detailed instructions and information, please visit Nest Support.
+You should be good to go and this point, but again, for more thorough instructions and information, please visit Nest Support.

-If you have attempted both of these processes and the Nest Thermostat is still having issues, you will need to bring in some experts.
+If you have tried both of these processes and the Nest Thermostat is still having issues, you will need to bring in some experts.
 Enter us!
-If A1 Chesney Service Experts installed your Nest Thermostat, please feel free to call us at 587-315-5271 or schedule an appointment online.
+If A1 Chesney Service Experts put in your Nest Thermostat, please give us a call at 587-315-5271 or schedule an appointment online.
 If your Nest Thermostat was not installed by A1 Chesney Service Experts, please connect with Nest Support here.